chiquitinxx/functional/README.md

 # functional

 Library with classes to improve your functional style programming experience.
+It offers the following classes:

 Pair<L,R> -> a class containing a pair of values

-Result<T> -> contains the result or the failures.
-A mix between "Optional" and "Either".
+Result<T> -> A mix between "Optional" and "Either".

+Mutation<T> -> To wrap a class, so all the operations in the class are thread safe.

+FutureResult<T> -> Lazy and asynchronous version of Result.

 ## Dependencies